aalto-ics-kepaco/comboKR2.0/README.md

 The main algorithm in scalable_comboKR.py is run with numpy 1.23.5, and scikit-learn 1.0.2.
 It relies on the RLScore (https://github.com/aatapa/RLScore) and synergy (https://github.com/djwooten/synergy) packages.
 The demo depends additionally on some other usual python packages, such as scipy and matplotlib.

+Note!
+The RLScore package (0.8.2a0) needs to be installed manually (github clone + pip install), since the latest version is not available in PyPI.

 ## Installation guide